Petroleum Clean Up

 Introduction

 Maine's underground and aboveground petroleum storage facilities located across the state store motor fuels and heating oil.
 In addition to spills associated with transporting and delivering fuel, the storage tanks and associated piping can fail due to corrosion, physical damage, inadequate maintenance and vandalism.
-The spilled petroleum can contaminate soil, groundwater and air and exposure to petroleum contaminated media can b harmful to ones health., DEP has guidelines to measure levels of petroleum contamination and determine the clean-up necessary to minimize risk to public health.
+The spilled petroleum can contaminate soil, groundwater and air and exposure to petroleum contaminated media can be harmful to ones health.
+DEP has guidelines to measure levels of petroleum contamination and determine the clean-up necessary to minimize risk to public health.

 Contacts